davidmiller/repertoire/content/pages/about.md

 I then adjusted it to make sure it had some missing tunes that regularly get called at London jam sessions, and to make room for one or two personal favourites.

+Since then [I've been collecting data](/pages/the-top-25-jazz-standards.html) from jam sessions, gigs et cetera to validate the list.

 <h2 class="f2 bg-black-90 white sans-serif fw1 ">Other Resources</h2>

 Other great resources for researching the repertoire include: